AbhilashaRavichander/CondaQA/README.md

 ### Source Data

-To construct CondaQA, we first collected passages from a July 2021 version of English Wikipedia that contained negation cues, including single- and multi-word negation phrases, as well as affixal negation.
+To construct **CondaQA**, we first collected passages from a July 2021 version of English Wikipedia that contained negation cues, including single- and multi-word negation phrases, as well as affixal negation.
 We use negation cues from [Morante et al. (2011)](https://aclanthology.org/L12-1077/) and [van Son et al. (2016)](https://aclanthology.org/W16-5007/) as a starting point which we extend.

 #### Initial Data Collection and Normalization